 Any Benefits of the new Rules?

-- The intention of the new Rules is to encourage the design and construction of robust oil tankers and to eliminate competition on scantlings.
+- The intention of the new Rules is to encourage the design and construction of robust tankers and bulk carriers and to eliminate competition on scantlings

 - Stringent and clarified requirements to critical areas

 - The minimum fatigue design life has been upgraded from the 20 year worldwide trading to 25 year North Atlantic environment

 - The Rules include design standards for the net scantlings of a vessel meaning that the renewal thicknesses for the in service time is checked and known at the newbuilding stage

 - The corrosion additions that have been established takes into account the location and the environment to which the structural member’s surface is subjected